awsdocs/amazon-vpc-user-guide/doc_source/VPC_Scenario2.md

 ## Security<a name="VPC_Scenario2_Security"></a>

-AWS provides two features that you can use to increase security in your VPC: *security groups* and *network ACLs*\.
-Security groups control inbound and outbound traffic for your instances, and network ACLs control inbound and outbound traffic for your subnets\.
-In most cases, security groups can meet your needs; however, you can also use network ACLs if you want an additional layer of security for your VPC\.
-For more information, see [Internetwork traffic privacy in Amazon VPC](VPC_Security.md)\.
+AWS provides features that you can use to increase security for the resources in your VPC\. *Security groups* allow inbound and outbound traffic for associated resources, such as EC2 instances\. *Network ACLs* allow or deny inbound and outbound traffic at the subnet level\.
+In most cases, security groups can meet your needs\.
+However, you can use network ACLs if you want an additional layer of security\.
+For more information, see [Compare security groups and network ACLs](VPC_Security.md#VPC_Security_Comparison)\.

 For this scenario, you'll use security groups but not network ACLs\.
 If you'd like to use a network ACL, see [Recommended network ACL rules](#nacl-rules-scenario-2)\.